Frequently Asked Questions with Dog Behaviourist, Nick Jones MA

 • Any toys your dog particularly enjoys.

-• A comfortable collar and lead.
+• A comfortable collar and lead or harness, as you use presently.

 • Water for your dog.